 As an incentive to retaining an existing house, bonus floor area is available when additional units (up to a maximum of four) are added to a site with an existing residential structure.
 The existing residential structure can be converted to add units or accessory dwelling units (ADUs) can be added to the site.
-To qualify for this bonus, the existing residential structure must have received final inspection approval at least five years ago and no more than 25 percent of the existing street-facing façade may be altered to add additional floor area.
+To qualify for this bonus, the existing residential structure be at least five years old and no more than 25 percent of the existing street-facing façade may be altered to add additional floor area.

 Floor Area Ratio allowed when Units are added to an Existing House: